kalrish/json2lua/README.md

 Currently, the project comprises two components:

- -  `libjson2lua`, a C++ library implementing a flexible, pull-style JSON-to-Lua parser and converter
+ -  `libjson2lua`, a C++ library implementing a flexible, pull-style JSON-to-Lua parser and converter.
  -  `json2lua`, the C++ program which exposes the required functionality to the command line.

 The library is kept in the project because it is developed for the program, although it might also be useful elsewhere.